unic/frontend-checklists/modules/overlay.md

 Please check if you know answers to at least questions below before starting implementation of Overlay component.

-- [ ] Is there an overlay?
-	- [ ] If so, is it clickable?
-And what should then happen?

 - [ ] Is the height from the overlay fix?

 - [ ] How is the overlay in small viewport?
 Full bleed?
 Full grid?
 Content width?
 Custom width?
 Full height?
 Content height?
 Custom height?